How to properly use

 dichlor.
 That is why the cyanuric acid slowly rises, over

-time, forcing you to replace water, after 150 PPM is
+time, forcing you to replace water, after 50 PPM is

-chlorine range.
-Using a salt chlorine generator, for your
+salt chlorine generator, for your

 chlorine needs, completely avoids this problem.
 Adding an

-ozonator or a Solar-Powered Mineralizer will help you use
+ozonator will help you use

 less chlorine and slow up the rise of the CYA.
 I hope that